Skip to main content

 Competition

-Barbados Adventure Race.
+Barbados Adventure Race and the Barbados CrossFit Games (2017–2019).
 CrossFit and obstacle courses keep the mind honest.

 • Asokore Beckles with trade union peers at the Trade Unionism and Social Policy certification ceremony, Ankara, Turkey